nj7782/Webscraping-Rust/README.md

  ```

-    Now, I want it to write in a csv file as you can see in the above code I have used a undefined use csv::Writer; it is basically to write our code to csv file
+   I want top 10 covid countries data to wrap up in a csv file.
+So, I will create a path and select the data which I require.

  ```rust